About Medicare Plans

 You can sign up for Medicare three ways:

-After your initial enrollment, you can make changes to your plan choices for the following year during the Annual Election Period (AEP) from October 15 to December 7.
+After your initial enrollment, you can make changes to your plan choices for the following year during the Annual Enrollment Period (AEP) from Oct.
+15 to Dec.
+7.

-In addition to these election periods, there are special circumstances in which you can enroll or make changes called Special Election Periods (SEP).
-For example, if you were covered by your employer’s plan and didn’t enroll during the initial enrollment period or you moved to a new area with different plan options.
+In addition to these election periods, there are special circumstances in which you can enroll or make changes, called a Special Enrollment Period (SEP).
+For example, if you were covered by your employer's plan and didn't enroll during your Initial Coverage Election Period or you moved to a new area with different plan options.

-For all of the details on enrollment guidelines and requirements, visit www.Medicare.gov.
+For all of the details on enrollment guidelines and requirements, visit medicare.gov.